Docs Documentación

 Private Stories

-Private stories are encrypted during build so that only viewers with the correct key can read them.
+Private stories are encrypted so that only viewers with the correct key can read them.
 Use this feature to share work-in-progress stories with collaborators, restrict access to classroom materials, or keep sensitive content from public view.

 New in v0.8.0.